 What is DigiSchool?

-It is the brand name of the Digital Learning Programme (DLP) which targets the use of digital technology and communications in learning for primary schools in Kenya.
+It is the brand name of the Digital Literacy Programme (DLP) which targets the use of digital technology and communications in learning for primary schools in Kenya.

 What is the objective of the programme?

 The purpose of the programme is to integrate ICT with the education curriculum so as to enhance effective delivery of learning materials to the learners.

 Which schools are going to benefit from the programme?